 However, at the downturn of the New Zealand economy in the early 1970s, parts of society started viewing migrants as jeopardising their financial security and quality of life.
 These views were fuelled by less than favourable media portrayals targeting Pacific peoples particularly as the cause for job shortages and other social harms.

-Between 1974 and 1976, a series of rigorous immigration enforcement policies were carried out that resulted in Immigration and Police officials conducting targeted raids on the homes of Pacific families.
+Between 1974 and 1976, a series of rigorous immigration enforcement policies were carried out which resulted in Immigration and Police officials conducting targeted raids on the homes of Pacific families.
 The raids to find, convict, and deport overstayers often took place very early in the morning or late at night.
 This gave rise to the term the “Dawn Raids.”

 Throughout this period, a Police taskforce was also set up to carry out random checks in public, stopping and requiring people to provide evidence that they were legally in New Zealand.

 On 1 August 2021, the Prime Minister Rt.
 Hon.
 Jacinda Ardern issued an apology on behalf of the New Zealand Government for the Dawn Raids.
-As a goodwill gesture of reconciliation, the Government has committed to support the development of a comprehensive historical record of account of the Dawn Raids period.
+As a goodwill gesture of reconciliation, the Government committed to support the development of a comprehensive historical record of account of the Dawn Raids period.

-Applications closed at 5pm, Friday, 10 March 2023.
+Applications closed on 10 March 2023.

 This fund has now closed.